Skip to main content

 CLI terminal modes

-When launching the CLI terminal your access permissions are determined by your dashboard administrator authorization level.
-Depending on your dashboard administrator access, the CLI terminal will launch in one of two modes.
+When you launch the CLI terminal, your dashboard administrator authorization level determines your access permissions.
+The CLI terminal launches in one of two modes.

 Read-only mode

-Cloud CLI terminal read-only mode provides administrators with IOS XE User Exec view, with the ability to run most IOS XE show commands as well as ping and trace route.
+Read-only mode provides administrators with the IOS XE User Exec view.
+In this view, you can run most IOS XE show commands, as well as ping and traceroute.

 This image displays the Cloud CLI terminal read-only mode.
 It provides administrators with IOS XE User Exec view, with the ability to run most IOS XE show commands as well as ping and traceroute.